-10 Productivity Apps I Love on My Mac
+10 Powerful Productivity Apps I Love for My Apple Mac

 I continuously look for new ways, tools, perspectives, and ideas to be more productive and reach my goals.
 Imagine if you could produce 5% more?
 How many days of productivity is that worth per year?

-These are my ten favorite apps for Mac that help me be productive and efficient.
+These are my ten favorite apps for Apple Mac that help me be productive and efficient.

 There is a lot of data, ideas, and thoughts to be organized.
 I use Evernote to help me with this job.
 I have created several Notebooks where I organize business cards, recipes, essential receipts, great knowledge articles, meeting notes for work, my private thoughts, lists of anything, research for trips, great restaurants I visited, yes I save anything that I may need later.